ashish-ad/Generative-Adversarial-Neural-Netowrk/README.md

 This is the link for Post check this out: https://www.linkedin.com/posts/ashish-pradhan-8743ba1ab_gan-generative-adversarial-networks-for-activity-6685255691306979328-fD9M

-This is My Output of hte Project
+This is My Output of the Project

 <https://github.com/ashishad14/GAN-Internship-Project/blob/master/GAN_Output.avi>